What parts of Torah can we still keep today?

 YHWH (Yahweh) gave us many rules/commands/"laws" that can be found scattered throughout the Torah, the first five Books of the Bible, which contains His Divine Instructions in Righteousness.
 We must understand, however, that the "numbering" of the original commandments was done by man, not by YHWH (Yahweh) Himself, which means there is no reason to worry about trying to keep "all 613 commands."
 Not to mention that most of those "613" commands were directed at the cohens (priests) of the day; some were only for men; some only for women, and some were only for a certain timeframe.

-But some were meant to last FOREVER - and those are the ones that believers must pay attention to.
+But some were meant to last FOREVER, and for ALL to obey - and those are the ones that believers must pay attention to.

 While YHWH eventually recorded ten in stone, we must remember, these ten are just part of the larger picture taken from YHWH's Torah which He said would stand forever.
 Many Christians balk at this idea because they are under the erroneous impression that they don't even have to bother even keeping the TEN Commandments anymore (let alone the "613"); but, rather, just two - and they cite the following as "proof":

 Matthew 22: 36.
 "Teacher, which Commandment in Torah is the greatest?"
 37. And Y'shua said to him, that "You should love Master YHWH your Elohim with all your heart and with all your soul and with all your might and with all your mind."
 38. This is the first and the greatest Commandment.
 39. And the second is like it.
 That "You should love your neighbor as yourself."
 40. On these two commandments hang Torah and the prophets.
-(Aramaic English New Testament)
+(AENT)